MikheyevLab/EcoEvoUnit/methods/index.md

 <noscript>
   Please enable JavaScript to see this field.
 </noscript>

-  * [FASSST ddRAD tag library preparation][8]

-High-throughput protocol related to the EcoRI RAD-tag procedure above.
-Optimized for processing 96 samples at one using a liquid handling robot.

   * [Version 2 PCR free genomic shotgun sequencing using degraded DNA][9]